Perchance to Dream (Batman: The Animated Series)

-"Perchance to Dream" is the 26th episode of Batman: The Animated Series.
+"Perchance to Dream" is the 30th episode of Batman: The Animated Series.
 It was written by noted horror author Joe R. Lansdale and originally aired on October 19, 1992.
-In this episode, Bruce Wayne awakes in a seemingly idyllic dream world in which his parents are still alive and someone else is Batman.
+In this episode, Bruce Wayne awakes in a seemingly idyllic dream world where his parents are still alive and someone else is Batman.
 The title is taken from the famous soliloquy from Shakespeare's Hamlet.
+The episode received acclaim from both fans and critics, and is often regarded as one of the best episodes of the series.

 Plot

 Batman pursues a group of criminals into a warehouse where he is blinded by a flash of light and knocked unconscious.
 He awakens in bed as Bruce Wayne, with no memory of how he came to be there.

-It becomes clear that something is very wrong: there is no Batcave beneath Wayne Manor, and Alfred knows nothing of Bruce's alter ego nor of Robin.
-Furthermore, Bruce's parents are still alive and he is engaged to Selina Kyle, who has no knowledge of her own double life as Catwoman.
-He can find no evidence of his adventures as Batman, and begins doubting his sanity – especially when he sees another "Batman" in action while on an outing with Selina.
+It becomes clear that something is wrong: there is no Batcave beneath Wayne Manor, and Alfred knows nothing of Bruce's alter ego or Robin.
+Furthermore, Bruce's parents are still alive, and he is engaged to Selina Kyle, who has no knowledge of her own double life as Catwoman.
+He can find no evidence of his adventures as Batman and begins doubting his sanity – especially when he sees another "Batman" in action while on an outing with Selina.

-Bruce meets with long-time confidante Leslie Thompkins.
-She tells him that his thoughts of being Batman are merely delusions, arising from his guilt and feelings of unworthiness at having such an easy life, with everything laid out for him.
+Bruce meets with long-time confidante Leslie Thompkins who tells him that his thoughts of being Batman are merely delusions arising from his guilt and feelings of unworthiness at having such an easy life.
 He starts to relax into that life, which appears to be everything he has ever wanted, until he discovers that the text in a newspaper and books from his library is a garbled, illegible mess.

 Bruce heads to Gotham Cemetery, evading policemen who are attempting to take him into custody.
-A storm rises as he climbs a bell tower and finds himself face to face with Batman.
-Bruce demands answers, saying he knows he is in a dream world, as reading is a function of the right side of the brain, while dreams are entirely left-sided.
-The two struggle and Bruce unmasks the imposter as Jervis Tetch a.k.a. the Mad Hatter, who confirms Bruce's assertion.
-Bruce's secret identity has not been compromised, as this Tetch is also only a dream and the real Tetch cannot see into the dream world.
-"Tetch" claims there is no way for Bruce to escape the dream, but Bruce suspects there is one.
-He leaps from the belfry to his apparent death.
+A storm rises as he climbs a bell tower and finds himself face-to-face with Batman.
+Bruce demands answers, saying he knows he is in a dream world, as reading is a function of the left side of the brain, while dreams are a function of the right, making it impossible to read in a dream.
+The two struggle and Bruce unmasks the imposter as the Mad Hatter who confirms Bruce's assertion.
+He further explains that Bruce's secret identity has not been compromised as he is only a dream version of the villain and the real one cannot see into the dream world which Bruce cannot escape from, but Bruce suspects there is a way through which he can, suddenly leaping from the belfry to his apparent death.